 As long as the mighty ship bounded over waves she was OK.
 It was what she was built for.
 But once she became stuck in the ice and no longer moved, the ice built up.
 It built up and climbed over the top of the masts.
 It pressured, and pressured, and pressured against her, until one day, the icy cold broke a plank.
 The frigid water streamed in, and once it did, it formed more ice.
 The heaviness of the icy weighed her down, eventually thwarting her ability to move.
 She was completely stuck.

 As plank after plank broke and the water breached, she sank.

 So you see the cycle.
 Love grows cold, and that is because sin abounds.
 If not dealt with, the icy sin’s fingers reach more hearts, and the ship of the church grows heavy and stuck.
 Sin unaddressed allows more sin, and eventually the pressure of so much sin breaks a plank and the world streams in.
 As it streams in, the ship of the church grows heavier, and eventually the pressures within and without sink her.

-Of course the true church will never sink, but individual churches do, as we learn from letters to the 7 churches in Revelation.
-Listen to Spurgeon’s pleas from his sermon A Prophetic Warning.
+Of course the true church will never sink, but listen to Spurgeon’s pleas from his sermon A Prophetic Word, Matthew 24:12

 Go to your Master and ask Him to fan the fire within you to a great heat, that if there should be cold everywhere else, there may be warmth in your bosoms!
 The Lord help you to do this, dear Friends, for Jesus Christ’s sake!
 Amen.